-The Chancellor's decision approving Meridian's proposed annexation of Parcel 1 is manifestly wrong.
+The Chancellor's decision approving Meridian's proposed annexation in its entirety (with the exception of the small parcel of land east of the municipal limits of Marion) is manifestly wrong.
 Furthermore, the Chancellor's decision to approve the expansion of the municipal limits of Meridian is not supported by substantial and credible evidence.
-Parcel 1 of the proposed annexation area ("PAA") should not have been granted to Meridian.
+No portion of the proposed annexation area ("PAA") should have been granted to Meridian.
 The annexation approved by the Chancellor is not fair and is not reasonable under the totality of the circumstances.